 Katie’s creative explorations are rooted in her love of culture, communication, and collaboration, a direct reflection of her mixed heritage as a first generation, Chinese-American, Jewish artist.
 Her works often feature layered sound scores or video installations, which generate complex storytelling experiences that welcome community dialogue and debate.
 Her practices are centered on meaningful collaboration, community bridge building, and deep artistic partnership.

-In September 2018, Katie became the first Associate Artistic Director of RAWdance, a San Francisco-based contemporary dance company, which celebrated its 15th anniversary this year.
+In September 2018, Katie became the first Associate Artistic Director of RAWdance, a San Francisco-based contemporary dance company, voted "Best Dance Company" in Best of the Bay 2019 by 48 Hills and San Francisco Bay Guardian.
 She stepped into the role of Co-Artistic Director of the company in the fall of 2019.
 She is excited to expand the company’s vision of its future, as well as continue their work within the community, including their bi-annual pay-what-you-can intimate and acclaimed salon, the CONCEPT Series.

 Katie attended Princeton University and graduated cum laude with a degree in Cultural Anthropology and a certificate in Dance and East Asian Studies.
 While at Princeton, she had the honor of studying with and performing works by Mark Morris, Twyla Tharp, Susan Marshall, Camille A. Brown, Zvi Gotheiner, Rebecca Lazier, Cherylyn Lavagnino, Ze'eva Cohen and Tina Fehlandt.
 Her choreography was selected for the inaugural "IVIES @ CUNNINGHAM" festival in New York City.
 Katie was presented with a Francis LeMoyne Page Dance Award to honor distinctive achievement in dance.